anacarol84/Final-Project-Work/README.md

 We have created a dashboard using Flask in order to analyze the Co2 emission and Global Temperature since XXXX per Country.
 It

-Predictive Machine Learning (ML) models ARIMA was used for this project for Time Series Forecasting in Python to analyze the development of climate change trends or relevant contributors.
-Theorically, the country emissions of greenhouse gases, such as CO2 over a year could depend on certain country-specific aspects.
-In this context, I have developed a ML project aiming to analyze and predict CO2 emissions from country and over the years.
+Predictive Machine Learning (ML) models ARIMA was used for this project for Time Series Forecasting in Python to analyze the development of climate change trends and Co2 emission. or relevant contributors.
+I have developed a ML using ARIMA model project aiming to analyze and predict Global Temperature and CO2 emissions from country and over the years.

 Questions we want to answer: